|

 with the vain, proud, romantic girl – conducting her through shame and

-its meaning cannot but flash on the dullest and least imaginative auditor.
-In the characters of Lady Teazle, Juliana, and “The
+mortification to the In the characters of Lady Teazle, Juliana, and “The

 Duchess,” Mrs. Mowatt shows great talent for genteel Comedy.
 Her Lady Teazle,